telefonicaid/iotagent-json/docs/usermanual.md

 received in the payload (in this case, the value `0x68` corresponds to `h` in ASCII).
 You can use one of the multiple tools available online like [this one](https://string-functions.com/string-hex.aspx)

-In case of using `application/soap+xml` a measure like:
+In case of `POST /iot/json/attrs/myAttr` with content-type `application/soap+xml` a measure like:

 ```
    <soap:Envelope xmlns:soap="http://www.w3.org/2003/05/soap-envelope">